 * Add a label with date on opaque containers that you put in the freezer compartment.
 If it's there long enough you'll wonder what it is and how old.

 If you are feeling that you need to dispose of your many plastic containers and switch to glass, you should consider that those same containers can be reycled to use other non-food uses, so don't fill the landfill with them through your garbage right away.
-If you still need stackable containers of all kinds, you might want to see what Stacks n' Stacks has; Whew!
-Besides food storage containers, they have thousands of storage solutions!
+If you can, try to get stackable containers of all kinds, you will find that helpful when you need to stash away lots of leftovers in a limited space.

 How to Store Food for Survival - Would you like to know how to store food for surival in a time of disaster?
 There are people and companies which have worked through these questions and come up with some excellent solutions.